mui/material-ui/CONTRIBUTING.md

 git remote add upstream git@github.com:mui-org/material-ui.git
 ```

-3. **The `master` branch represents the development as well as the release branch for the latest version (v4) of Material-UI.** The other two branches (`v0.x` and `v3.x`) are for legacy versions of Material-UI.
+3. **The `master` branch represents the development as well as the release branch for the latest version (v4) of Material-UI.** `v0.x` and `v3.x` branches are for legacy versions of Material-UI.
 Any work you do should be based on the latest upstream `master` branch.
 So before starting to work on a new topic, always synchronize your local `master` branch with the upstream one:

 ```sh
 git checkout master